 Power Options

-The Power menu lets you tell your system to enter a low-power Standby mode and an even lower-power Suspend mode when it is idle for a certain time.
-Standby and Suspend reduce your system's energy consumption while allowing you to resume work within moments.
-You also control what events reactivate your system and prevent Standby or Suspend.
+SETUP's Power menu lets you tell your system to enter a low-power Standby mode when it is idle for a specified time.
+Standby minimizes your system's energy consumption while allowing you to resume work within moments.